 When hedgehogs have gained enough weight, they will hibernate.
 The males hibernate first, depending on the weather, it can be as early as the beginning of October.
 The females follow when they have recovered from rearing their young.
 The juveniles hibernate last, because they need more time to gain sufficient weight.
 A young hedgehog should weigh at least 500 grammes by the beginning of November to survive his first hibernation in the wild.

-Hibernation lasts on average 5 to 6 months.
+Hibernation lasts maximal 5 to 6 months.
 Short periods of arousal are normal, the hedgehogs awake, remain in their nests and soon go back into hibernation.
 Sometimes they are active for a few days and leave their nests.
 We assume this is to “reset” their metabolic functions back to normal after the massive reductions which take place during hibernation.